 These three videos explain how we do what we do, including how the BARB panel works and how we retrieve our data.
 There is also information below if you would like to read further details.

-The Broadcasters’ Audience Research Board (BARB) provides official viewing figures for UK television audiences.
-It commissions specialist research companies Ipsos MORI, Kantar Media and RSMB to collect data that represent the television viewing behaviour of the UK’s 26 million TV households.
+Since 1981, we at the Broadcasters’ Audience Research Board (BARB) have been delivering the official viewing figures for UK television audiences.
+We commission research companies Ipsos MORI, Kantar Media and RSMB to collect data that represent the viewing behaviour of the UK’s 26 million TV households.

-This consolidated information is the BARB gold standard on which the UK broadcasting and advertising industries rely for all reporting and trading.
+Overnights however are not the viewing figures that appear on our website.
+These are consolidated ratings and include catch-up, or time-shifted, viewing that happened up to seven days after the original broadcast.
+The consolidated ratings are the BARB gold standard on which the UK broadcasting and advertising industries rely for all reporting and trading.

 We are also now able to measure time-shifted viewing that happened up to 28 days later.
 All of our data is matched to the programme and advertising schedule to give viewing estimates for every programme and commercial that has been broadcast.